abarbatei/windbg-info/README.md

 # windbg-info

-The project intends to be a repository of useful links related to windbg that I found usefull, interesting or have used and wish to keep a easelly accessible list.
+The project intends to be a repository for links related to windbg that I found usefull, interesting or have used and wish to keep in an easelly accessible list.

 ## WinDbg Preview
 I have not used the new version but it looks promessing.